Mugil6/inflation-monitor/README.md

 📜 License

-Copyright (c) 2026 [Mugilan].
+Copyright (c) 2026 Mugilan.
 All Rights Reserved.

 This project is licensed under a Proprietary License.

-    The contents of this repository, including the code, model weights, and documentation, are the intellectual property of the author.
+This repository and its contents (including source code, model artifacts, and documentation) are the intellectual property of the author.

-    Unauthorized copying, modification, distribution, or commercial use of this software is strictly prohibited.

-    You may fork this repository for viewing purposes only.
+No part of this project may be copied, modified, distributed, or used for commercial purposes without explicit written permission from the author.

-For permission requests, please contact the author via GitHub.
+For licensing inquiries, please contact via GitHub.